 Malaysia has a very diverse range of races.
 Although the majority of Malaysians are Bumiputera, the number of Chinese and Indian are large too.
 There are other races like the Ibans and Kadazans, but they’re fewer in number.
 Malaysia also has a large number of foreigners, 8.2% of Malaysia’s residency in fact.
 If you stroll a month around Malaysia, you’ll meet at least one person of every ethnicity in Malaysia.
 So, Malaysia does truly represent all the races of Asia.

 Malaysia, due to its diverse range of races, has many types of cultural cuisines.
 Tired of eating plain old bread, we have various Indian bread.
 Bored of pasta, we have various types of seasoned noodles.
 We even have our signature dish, rice saturated with coconut milk.
 If you’re ever bored of eating the same old dishes in your country, then pack up your bags and come to Malaysia.
 However, we do lack a majority of western dishes.
 Getting truffle-based dishes is rare in Malaysia, so are pasta shops, especially in rural areas.
 However, you can get almost all types of Asian dishes in every state in Malaysia.
 Since each state is small, you don’t have to travel a lot.
-So Malaysia does represent the wonderful cuisine of Asia.
+When it comes to cuisine, Malaysia truly represents Asia

 Malaysia is one of Asia’s most cultural countries.
 We have many Bumiputera-themed places like the Islamic art museum, we also have Indian-themed places like the Batu Caves.
 We also have Chinese-themed temples.
 There also have various types of cultural clothing like “Baju Kurung, Punjabi dresses, and Chinese dresses”.
 We also have various holidays and festivals relating to many of the races of Malaysia.
 Cultural-wise, we may not house all Asian cultures, but we do house the majority.